Does provable absence of barren plateaus imply classical simulability?: What leads to absence of barren plateaus?

 Mathematically, this question can be answered by computing the inner products $ \inprod{U(\thv)PU\ad(\thv),P_j}$ for the rest of the basis elements $P_j$.
 For instance, if the inner product is non-zero for all $P_j$, then we know that the unitary can transform $P$ into an operator that can spread out and reach operators across all of $\BC$.
 On the other hand, it could happen that the adjoint action of the unitary can only reach certain operators in $\BC$.
 For instance, as shown in Fig.~\ref{fig:modules}(a), the adjoint action of $U(\thv)$ can lead to well-defined subspaces in $\BC$ such that $ \inprod{U(\thv)PU\ad(\thv),P_j}$ is only non-zero for operators in some $\BC_P \subset \BC$.
-This case can arise for instance in circuits with small Lie algebraic modules~\cite{larocca2021diagnosing,schatzki2022theoretical,kazi2023universality,anschuetz2022efficient,fontana2023theadjoint,ragone2023unified,diaz2023showcasing} or in shallow-depth hardware efficient ans\"{a}tze~\cite{cerezo2020cost,khatri2019quantum,zhao2021analyzing,liu2021presence}.
+This case can arise for instance in circuits with small Lie algebraic modules~\cite{larocca2021diagnosing,schatzki2022theoretical,kazi2024analyzing,anschuetz2022efficient,fontana2023theadjoint,ragone2023unified,diaz2023showcasing,heredge2024prospects} or in shallow-depth hardware efficient ans\"{a}tze~\cite{cerezo2020cost,khatri2019quantum,zhao2021analyzing,liu2021presence}.

 A second case of interest arises when we have that $\inprod{U(\thv)PU\ad(\thv),P_j}$ is non-zero for a wide range of operators, but is large only for operators in a given subspace $\BC_P$.
 This case is depicted schematically in Fig.~\ref{fig:modules}(b) and we will say that given $P$, the adjoint action of $U(\thv)$ leads to `effective' subspaces, rather than proper ones.
 We note that effective subspaces can either arise for all $\thv$ or with high probability for $\thv \sim \mathcal{P}$.
 In the latter case, for most $\theta$ values for the $\inprod{U(\thv)PU\ad(\thv),P_j}$ are large only within a small subspace, but for some low probability $\thv$ values, large overlaps outside this subspace could be observed.
-Effective subspaces appear, with high probability for $\thv\sim\PC$, for quantum convolutional neural networks~\cite{cong2019quantum,pesah2020absence}, or in circuits with small angle initialization~\cite{zhang2022escaping,park2023hamiltonian, wang2023trainability}.
+Effective subspaces appear, with high probability for $\thv\sim\PC$, for quantum convolutional neural networks~\cite{cong2019quantum,pesah2020absence}, in circuits with small angle initialization~\cite{zhang2022escaping,park2023hamiltonian, wang2023trainability}, or even due to the effects of noise~\cite{mele2024noise}.

 To study whether or not a given problem lives within a subspace, it is convenient to express $O$ in an orthogonal basis of $\BC$ as

 Then, denote as $\BC_\lambda\equiv\BC_{P_\lambda}$ the subspace associated to each $P_\lambda$ that is induced by the adjoint action of $U(\thv)$.
 Given a state $\rho\in\BC$, we define its projection onto $\BC_\lambda$ as $\rho_\lambda=\sum_{P_j\in\BC_\lambda}a_j P_j$ with $a_j=\inprod{\rho,P_j}/\sqrt{\inprod{P_j,P_j}}$.
 In this notation, the loss function becomes: